 Gender balance is also embedded in all our human resources practices, including recruitment, succession planning and promotion.

-We have been a member of the United Nations Global Compact since 2001.
-Through our participation, we have adopted the Women’s Empowerment Principles – seven principles to uplift women in the workplace, marketplace and community.
 During 2020, we partnered with the International Labor Organization (ILO) and the Employers Confederation of the Philippines (ECOP) to develop an In Business Online Soft Skills Training course for women working in Nestlé factories and offices.
 Launched to address gender disparities and support women who have been impacted by the COVID-19 pandemic, over 300 female Nestlé employees had completed the interactive, activity-based training by the beginning of 2021.

 Proud to celebrate Pride

 We are proud to support the United Nations Free & Equal Standards of Conduct for Business on tackling discrimination against LGBT+ (Lesbian, Gay, Bisexual, Transsexual, +) people.

 In recognition of our efforts to create a supportive environment for LGBT+ employees and allies, the Nestlé UK&I LGBT+ Network was included in the 2020 British LGBT Awards' top 10 networks and employee resource groups.
 The network of over 200 members was formed in 2016 to provide a space where members of the LGBT+ community are visible and feel valued.